hufengling/ALPaCA_analyses/README.md

 # ALPaCA development/analysis code

 All code used to develop ALPaCA and analyze outputs.
+Data and models are not included due to privacy and GitHub size limitations, respectively.

 code/to_copy/ folder
 1. Used to copy raw files from different directory.